AbhijitJowhari/Clickbait_generator/README.md

 * **itos.sav:** This files stores the inverse mapping of the above dictionary stored in the above file.

-* **notebook.ipynb:**  This is notebook which containes the training code of the model.
-It is to be kindly noted that this notebook file is not required to run my model is just for the evaluators to asses my training of the model.
+* **notebook.ipynb:**  This is the notebook which containes the training code of the model.
+It is to be kindly noted that this notebook file is not required to run my model and is just for the evaluator to asses my training of the model.

 ## ***Detailed attestation***